Alienxbe/SoLong/README.md

 ## Thanks

-I would really like to thanks Matt Thorson and Noel Berry for creating this game and all the team that worked on the final Celeste game.
+I would really like to thanks Maddy Thorson and Noel Berry for creating this game and all the team that worked on the final Celeste game.
 It really had a huge impact on me and after more than 500h spent on this masterclass I'm still enjoying it with the lovely community maps